-The Greek healthcare system offers free high-quality care to people living with diabetes.
+The Greek healthcare system offers free high-quality care to people living with diabetes (PwD).
 Diabetology is a sub-specialisation of Internal Medicine and Paediatrics.
-Because of the structure of the health system and of the geographical specificities of Greece (many islands), most people living with Type 2 Diabetes (T2D) are seen by internists specialised in diabetes or by general practitioners, not by endocrinologists.
+Because of the health system structure and the geographical specificities of Greece (many islands), most people living with Type 2 diabetes (T2D) are followed by internists specialised in diabetes or GPs, and not by endocrinologists.

-National guidelines published by the Hellenic Diabetes Association (HDA) are updated every year as per international guidelines.
-Based on these guidelines, doctors decide what therapy is best for people living with diabetes (PwD).
-All insulins, diabetes medicines as well as cardiovascular medicines are fully reimbursed by the national insurance (National Organization for the Provision of Health Services [EOPYY]).
-As per recent studies, PwD in Greece have a wellmanaged diabetes, with a mean HbA1c close to 7%.
+National guidelines developed by the Hellenic Diabetes Association (HDA) are updated every year as per international guidelines.
+Based on these guidelines, doctors decide what therapy is best for PwD.
+For people living with Type 1 diabetes (T1D), all types of insulins and supplies, up to a fixed amount, are fully reimbursed by the national insurance (National Organization for the Provision of Health Services [EOPYY]).
+For people living with T2D, 90% of the cost of all diabetes medicines is reimbursed, whereas other medicines (such as those for cardiovascular diseases) receive a 75% reimbursement.
+Supplies such as strips, needles and lancets are also fully reimbursed for people with T2D, although the quantity provided varies based on the treatment regimen.
+As per recent studies, PwD in Greece are effectively managing their condition, with a mean HbA1c close to 7%.

-Continuous Glucose Monitors (CGMs) are fully reimbursed for people living with Type 1 Diabetes (T1D).
-Diabetes associations are currently advocating for CGMs to be reimbursed for people with T2D on intensified insulin regimen.
-Pumps and consumables are also fully reimbursed for T1D.
+Continuous Glucose Monitors (CGMs) are fully reimbursed for people with T1D.
+Diabetes associations are currently advocating for CGMs to be reimbursed for people with T2D on intensified insulin therapy.
+Pumps and supplies are also fully reimbursed for people with T1D, based on a proposal by one of the country's 23 diabetes centres and the approval of the EOPYY Supreme Health Council.

-There is no formal education for specialist nurses in diabetes, although some nurses and "health visitors" work in diabetes centres and have some informal knowledge of diabetes care.
-There is no formal curriculum yet for diabetes educators in general, but the HDA is planning on creating one in collaboration with the Nurses' Association.
+There is no formal education for specialist nurses in diabetes, although there are some nurses and so-called "health visitors" who work in diabetes centres and have some informal knowledge of diabetes care.
+There is no formal curriculum yet for diabetes educators in general, but the Hellenic Diabetes Association is planning on creating one in collaboration with the Nurses' Association.

-Regarding eHealth, prescriptions are sent to the patients and are filled in the pharmacy or the labs electronically, as long as the patients have activated the "intangible prescription system", which is available for all.
+Regarding e-health, prescriptions (for medicines and lab tests) are sent to the PwD and filled in the pharmacy or the labs electronically, as long as people have activated the "intangible prescription system", which is available for all.
 Remote consultations are done on an individual basis.